 Aurora Cannabis Inc. (ACB) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had lost 27.34% over the past month.
-This has lagged the Medical sector's loss of 2.45% and the S&P 500's gain of 0.72% in that time.
+Prior to today's trading, shares of the company had lost 31.61% over the past month.
+This has lagged the Medical sector's loss of 3.6% and the S&P 500's loss of 1.22% in that time.

-ACB will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.03, down 133.33% from the prior-year quarter.
+Wall Street will be looking for positivity from ACB as it approaches its next earnings report date.
+In that report, analysts expect ACB to post earnings of -$0.03 per share.
+This would mark a year-over-year decline of 133.33%.
 Meanwhile, our latest consensus estimate is calling for revenue of $79.20 million, up 248.75% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for ACB.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for ACB.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 97.22% lower.
-ACB is currently sporting a Zacks Rank of #3 (Hold).
+ACB currently has a Zacks Rank of #3 (Hold).

 Click to get this free report